Belvidere and Delaware River Railway: Original operations

-The main operation of BDRV is freight service south along the Delaware River from Phillipsburg to Carpentersville, a distance of 7 miles along the scenic Delaware River in New Jersey.
-Much of the industry currently is lumber and stone.
-Service is provided thrice weekly.
 BDRV originally served the James River Paper plant in Milford, New Jersey, assuming the task from Conrail: service to the plant ended in July 2003 when the plant closed.
 Rail service to a lumber transload continued serving Milford into 2004 when service on this part of the line was finally terminated.
 Freight service to Corrugated Paper Group (now Georgia Pacific) in nearby Riegelsville, New Jersey terminated in 2005 when the firm switched from railroad to trucking for product shipment.